 Netflix recently announced it is planning to issue roughly $2 billion in bonds to fund corporate activities including but not limited to the development of new shows and content acquisitions.
 According to SEC filings, this would push the company’s total short and long-term debt to over $20 billion.

-Netflix's decision-making culture
+The Netflix decision-making culture

 No one on Wall Street seems to be worried in the slightest.
 The company continues to dazzle with healthy subscriber growth.
 Notably, the number of global subscriptions has rocketed to 137 million.